What’s an LSP?

-A language service provider is a person or company that provides a large range of translation and linguistic services.
-What was once called a translation agency or translation specialist, today a Language Service Provider (LSP) can encompass more than just translation.
+An LSP or Language Service Provider is a company that provides a large range of translation and linguistic services.
+What was once called a translation agency or translation specialist, today a Language Service Provider (LSP) can do more services than just translation.

 You will need an LSP if you are trying to get something translated, if you want to make your content culturally appropriate for your international audience, or if you are trying to bring a new product to the global market.

 Broken into three broad categories, LSPs can help you with:

 How Do I Know Which Services I Need?

 Determining which services you need from your Language Service Provider will depend on your business and marketing goals.
 But often, it isn’t just one service you need.
 Many of these work together to give you the best impression with your international customers.

 At a minimum, if you are presenting products or information to a global audience, you will need your products and services translated, everything from documents to websites to apps.

 One of the advantages of working with an LSP for translation, and not simply a bilingual friend or Google Translate service, is that an LSP builds a glossary of terms based on all the text you need translated.
 This will allow future translations for you to be quick and easy, since you have a glossary of common terms already stored.
 This is especially helpful if you have very industry-specific terms that need to be translated.

 The other great advantage of working with a Language Service Provider is getting the opportunity to localize your content.
 Often, translation is not enough for your international customers, Localization takes your translated content and reviews it for cultural context.